rossyndicate/poudre_sonde_network/api_pull/README.md

 1) fill in your API credentials.
 Follow the steps in __Requirements__ to create and copy your Client ID and Secret, then follow the directions in the header of 'CopyYourCreds.yml' to update the template to include your API access info. **MAKE SURE YOU RENAME THE FILE TO 'credentials.yml' IMMEDIATELY UPON ENTERING YOUR API CREDENTIALS.**

 2) Run the 'HydroVu_API_pull.Rmd' script.
 All further directions are in this file.
+Start/Stop dates and file export name are currently hardcoded in here.
+Will need to update when we decide how to deploy this script.